-The Public Safety Officers’ Benefits (PSOB) Program provides benefits to public safety officers (or eligible survivors in the event of death) who have been killed or permanently and totally disabled by a catastrophic personal injury sustained in the line of duty.
-The PSOB Program provides death benefits in the form of a one-time financial payment to the eligible survivors of public safety officers whose deaths are the direct and proximate result of a traumatic injury sustained in the line of duty or certain eligible heart attacks or strokes.
-It also provides disability benefits for public safety officers who have been permanently and totally disabled by a catastrophic injury sustained in the line of duty if that injury permanently prevents the officer from performing any gainful work.
-The amount of the current PSOB benefit is $333,604.68 for eligible deaths that occurred on or after October 1, 2013.
+The Public Safety Officers’ Benefits (PSOB) Programs provide death and education benefits to survivors of fallen law enforcement officers, firefighters, and other first responders and disability benefits to officers catastrophically injured in the line of duty.
+Death benefits are provided in the form of a one-time financial payment to the eligible survivors of public safety officers whose deaths are the direct and proximate result of a traumatic injury sustained in the line of duty or certain eligible heart attacks or strokes.
+The amount of the PSOB benefit is $365,670 for eligible deaths and disabilities occurring on or after October 1, 2019.